OnTrajectory requires you to have at least one Account.

 When choosing "Remain within Tax Bracket", the amount converted will be based on the maximum for a particular bracket minus income and annually-taxed gains you have for that year.
 The conversion will continue every year until all funds are converted.

 The amount will appear in Output Data as a "Rollover Withdrawal/Defined Contribution" every year it occurs.

 You can see the growth of your individual Accounts on a yearly basis both from a graphing and data perspective.
-From the Accounts & Taxes tab, press the "Show Account Graph" button to get a visual representation of each accounts growth and depletion, as shown below:
+From the Accounts & Taxes tab, press the graph-icon on the tab to get a visual representation of each accounts growth and depletion, as shown below:

-Press the "Show Account Data" button to see a table representation of the same information contained in the graph.
+For Data, go to Menu / Tools & Data and click "Output Data" to see a table representations of the same information contained in the graph.